 - require little time present.

-Brussels sprouts season starts at the end of August through March in Italy; although you can find them year-round, they just won’t be local.
+Brussels sprouts season starts at the end of August through March in Italy; although you can find and eat Brussel sprouts year-round, they won’t be local.
 Usually, they are at their pick after the first freezing, as they benefit from cold weather.

 See the recipe card for quantities.